 Naked Mole Rats – interesting incisors

 Naked Mole Rats live underground.
-They can’t see or hear very well, but have special long incisors that can move independently of each other and very strong jaws.
+They can’t see or hear very well but have special long incisors that can move independently of each other and very strong jaws.
 This unique adaptation allows them to tunnel underground for miles!

 Camel – extra long eyelashes

-If you were to walk through the desert you’d probably have a bit of trouble with sand getting into your eyes and nose.
+If you were to walk through the desert, you’d probably have a bit of trouble with sand getting into your eyes and nose.

-Camels have adapted perfectly for this scenario and have extra long eyelashes to help prevent sand, dust and other particles getting into their eyes.
+Camels have adapted perfectly for this scenario and have extra long eyelashes to help prevent sand, dust and other particles from getting into their eyes.

-Camels store fat in their hump to use for energy when times get tough and food is scarce!
+Camels store fat in their hump to use for energy when times get tough, and food is scarce!